DailyDisco/DailyDisco/README.md

 - 🔭 I’m currently working on **a Full-Stack Hospital-Messanger web App using MERN stack.**

-- 🌱 I’m currently learning **React, Data Visualization, Data Science with Python**
+- 🌱 I’m currently learning **React, Data Visualization, Data Science with Python, and AI**

 - 👯 I’m looking to collaborate on **a Social Media App**